Le-aquile/Furo/README.md

 - Calculate **Gini impurity** to ensure optimal splits and accurate predictions.
 - Support for depth control and interpretability for clear understanding.

-This module is highly useful for tasks where interpretability and simplicity are key, such as customer segmentation or medical diagnoses. 🩺
+This module is highly useful for tasks where interpretability and simplicity are key, such as customer segmentation.

 ---